ReRoomAI/enterprise-api/README.md

 **Endpoint:** `POST /api/enterprise/upscale`

 **Description:**
-Submits an upscaling request for a previously uploaded image.
+Submits an upscaling request using either a previously uploaded image (via the upload endpoint) or an external image URL.
 This enhances the resolution and quality of the image.
 The upscaled image will have a dimension of 1536 pixels on its shortest side.

 **Headers:**